Dusting Off Book Curses

 Whether a curse or a copyright notice, these admonitions are powerful starts to the reading experience.
 Where does the power come from?
 Fear.

-As the fifteenth century became the sixteenth, book curses underwent a change, becoming more secular, foreshadowing the birth of copyright as a device to secure the sale of copies, and protect the livelihood of authors and publishers.
+In the 16th Century book curses underwent a change, becoming more secular, foreshadowing the birth of copyright as a device to secure the sale of copies, and protect the livelihood of authors and publishers.
 German renaissance artist Albrecht Dürer invoked the wrath of the crown, not god, declaring in 1511:

 "Hold!
 You crafty ones, strangers to work, and pilferers of other men’s brains.
 Think not rashly to lay your thievish hands upon my works.
 Beware!
 Know you not that I have a grant from the most glorious Emperor Maximilian, that not one throughout the imperial dominion shall be allowed to print or sell fictitious imitations of these engravings?
 Listen!
 And bear in mind that if you do so, through spite or through covetousness, not only will your goods be confiscated, but your bodies also placed in mortal danger."